 Septic System BMP Implementation

 To achieve clean water in BBC, meet WQS for bacteria, and support recreational uses, it is necessary to fix and/or replace failing septic systems to improve water quality.
 The following implementation tables outline septic system implementation goals, and additional septic system actions needed to achieve clean water in the BBC Watershed.
-The long-term goal is to eliminate septic system impacts on water quality, and to achieve 100 percent septic system inspection and maintenance compliance, and correct or replace any failing septic systems.
+The long-term goal is to eliminate septic system impacts on water quality, and to achieve 90 percent septic system inspection and maintenance compliance for properties within 200 feet of surface water and 85% compliance to all properties within the BBC watershed, and correct or replace any failing septic systems.
 To achieve this goal, local organizations should prioritize septic system BMP implementation efforts in the lower and middle watersheds where known bacteria problems exist.

 Table 18.
 Septic system BMP implementation goals.